 Our national targets

-- a target of reaching 5 per cent below our 1990 greenhouse gas emissions levels by 2020.
+- A 2020 target of reaching 5 per cent below our 1990 greenhouse gas emissions levels by 2020.
 New Zealand reports progress towards this target in its 2020 Net Position Report.

 New Zealand will meet its future targets through a mix of: